 Hapkido Dragons (4 to 6 year olds)

 While the age range for this class is 5 to 6 years, the main requirement for this class is for each child to be able to focus for the full 30 minute class duration.
 To help this we do not spend more than 5 minutes on any part of the class.
 Every child develops differently although the target age range for this class is 5 to 6 years, we can accept some 4 year olds into this class if they can cope with it.
 In other cases we have had to give 5 and 6 year olds some time to develop further before they join the class.
 So once a child can cope with the 30 minutes, then he or she is then ready to join this class.

-The Dragons programme takes about 2 years to complete and ends with the "Dragon Spirit" grade where they are awarded a personlised "Dragon Spirit" belt which is Purple with the student's name embroidered on it in white.
+The Dragons programme takes about 2 years to complete and ends with the "Dragon Spirit" grade where they are awarded a personlised "Dragon Spirit" belt which is Orange with the student's name embroidered on it in black.

 The Hapkido Dragons training consists of:

 - Mastering basic physical exercises that help build coordination, flexibility and strength

 - Learning basic martial arts techniques (kicking, blocking, etc.)

 - Structured self-defence training

 - Strategies for dealing with bullying and other pressures children of this age group face

 Other benefits of this training includes helping students to develop good listening and concentration, leadership skills and learning to work cooperatively with others.